Boy Friend (1961 film)

 Boy Friend is a 1961 Hindi-language romantic comedy film directed by Naresh Saigal.
 The film stars Shammi Kapoor, Madhubala, Dharmendra in lead roles.
 The film's music is composed by Shankar-Jaikishan.
 It revolves around Madan, who ran away from his house as a child and becomes a thief.

-This film was a remake of India's first blockbuster Kismet (1943), starring Ashok Kumar along with Mumtaz Shanti, Shah Nawaz and Mehmood.
+This film is a remake of Kismet (1943), starring Ashok Kumar along with Mumtaz Shanti, Shah Nawaz and Mehmood.
 Boy Friend performed moderately well the box office.